What is FACTA?

 As per the guidelines of FATCA, US taxpayers holding financial assets outside the United States require reporting those assets to the IRS on Form 8938 which is the Statement of Specified Foreign Financial Assets.
 This FATCA requirement is an addition to the already long-standing requirement of reporting foreign financial accounts on FinCEN Form 114 under the Report of Foreign Bank and Financial Accounts (FBAR) (formerly TD F 90-22.1).

 Apart from individual compliance, FATCA also compulsorily require foreign financial institutions to report all information regarding financial accounts held by the US taxpayers and information regarding foreign entities where US taxpayers hold a substantial stake or ownership interest, directly to the IRS.
 Such reporting institutions thus include banks, financial institutions, investment entities, brokers, and some insurance companies.
 Even some non-financial foreign entities need to report information about any US owners.

-FATCA Requirements for Reporting Foreign Income and Assets
+FATCA Requirements for Reporting Foreign Income and Assets to IRS

 FATCA mandates the requirement of US taxpayers reporting information about foreign income and financial assets in case such individuals hold foreign financial assets with an aggregate value of more than the reporting threshold on Form 8938.
 This form needs to be attached to the annual income tax return of the taxpayer.
 Such reporting threshold is certainly fixed on the basis of some standard and thus is higher for certain individuals, such as married taxpayers who are filing a joint annual income tax return or some individuals residing in some other country.